Nefarious-Engineering/tbug/README.md

 ## Basic Controls

 - **Touch Sensor:**
   Tap the top of the device (where the capacitive touch button is located) to toggle the script ON or OFF.
 This is the default behavior for the Touch button but it may vary from script to script.
-Refer to the [Script Descriptions](#script-descriptions) section for touch sensor behavior in each script.
+Refer to a particular script's documentation `SCRIPT_DOC.md` for touch sensor behavior in that script.

 - **RGB LED Indicator:**
   The built-in LED shows the current script stage.
-Refer to the [Script Descriptions](#script-descriptions) section for color codes and behavior.
+Refer to a particular script's documentation `SCRIPT_DOC.md` for color codes and behavior.

 ## Want to Try a Different Script?

-T-BUG currently supports only one active script at a time, defined in the main.py file.
-However running multiple scripts can be done using custom scripts/programs.
+T-BUG currently supports only one active script at a time, defined in the `main.py` file.
+However, running multiple scripts can be achieved using custom scripts or programs.

 To change the script (no coding required):